The Channel Islands by bike: Jersey, Guernsey and Sark

 Note: the organization of this trip is subject to the schedules and availability of boat crossings.
 The 3 islands are part of the United Kingdom and are therefore on Greenwich Mean Time (a difference of minus one hour).
 This also means that you need a valid passport to go there and have your ETA (Electronic Travel Authorization).

-Embark in Saint-Malo early in the morning to join Jersey.
-Upon arrival, you are transferred directly to your hotel.
-Hop on your bike to pedal along the immense bay of Saint-Ouen, framed by the Corbière headland and the Groznez cliffs.
-The coastline is dotted with fortifications dating from the Second World War.
+Early morning, board a boat in Saint-Malo to reach Jersey.
+Upon arrival, you'll be transferred directly to your hotel.
+Hop on your bike and cycle along the vast bay of Saint-Ouen, framed by the Pointe de Corbière and the Groznez cliffs.
+The coastline is dotted with fortifications dating back to World War II.

 Overnight in Saint-Hélier.

 Crossing (1 hour) to Guernsey.
 The day will be organized according to the crossing time.
-Disembark at Saint Peter where the loop begins.
-Cycle to the tip of Jerbourg which offers a magnificent panorama of the steep coast, Moulin Huet Bay or the small anchorage port of Saint's Bay.
-Return to Saint-Peter via narrow streets and green paths.
+Disembark in Saint Peter, where the loop begins.
+Cycle to Jerbourg Point, which offers a magnificent panorama of the rugged coastline, Moulin Huet Bay, and the small anchorage port of Saint's Bay.
+Return to Saint Peter via narrow streets and leafy paths.

-Today the route takes you through a bucolic landscape and you cycle through the hills, through pretty pastures before reaching the beautiful bay of Rocquaine which shelters the mysterious island of Lihou and its ruins of the old priory.
-On the way back, you take the Talbot Valley and you can visit the charming parish of Saint-Andrew, located in the heart of the island.
+Today's route takes you through a bucolic landscape, cycling among hills and through pretty pastures before reaching the beautiful Rocquaine Bay, home to the mysterious island of Lihou and the ruins of its former priory.
+On the return journey, you'll pass through Talbot Valley and visit the charming parish of Saint Andrew, located in the heart of the island.
+Overnight in Saint Peter.

-Enjoy your free time to visit the extravagant house of Victor Hugo, or stroll one last time in the small streets of the city center.
-Crossing to Saint-Malo (included) according to the timetable of the maritime shuttle.
-End of your journey after the boat crossing.
+Enjoy your free time to visit Victor Hugo's extravagant house, or stroll one last time through the narrow streets of the city center.
+Crossing to Saint-Malo (included) according to the ferry schedule.
+End of your stay after the ferry crossing.